-José Pons Madera, PhD
+José Pons Madera, Ph.D.

-As a licensed Clinical Psychologist in Massachusetts and Puerto Rico Dr. Pons has over 30-years of clinical experience.
-He is the founder of three mental health clinics and of two internship programs, one of which is APA accredited.
-Dr. Pons was the director and co-principal Investigator of the normalization project for Puerto Rico of the Wechsler Adult Intelligence Scale-III.
-He has published on intelligence and emotional intelligence, autism, forensic family psychology, and on graduate training and regulation of the psychology profession in Puerto Rico.
+As a licensed clinical psychologist in Massachusetts and Puerto Rico, Dr. Pons has over 30 years of clinical experience.
+He is the founder of three mental health clinics and two internship programs, one of which is APA accredited.
+Dr. Pons was the director and co-principal Investigator of the project to normalize the Wechsler Adult Intelligence Scale-III for Puerto Rico.
+He has published on intelligence and emotional intelligence, autism, and forensic family psychology and on graduate training and regulation of the psychology profession in Puerto Rico.